-Profit or loss and each component of other comprehensive income are attributed to the owners of the Company and to the noncontrolling interests.
-Total comprehensive income of subsidiaries is attributed to the owners of the Company and to the noncontrolling interests even if it results in the noncontrolling interests having a deficit balance.
+Profit or loss and each component of other comprehensive income are attributed to the stockholders of the parent and to the noncontrolling interests.
+Total comprehensive income of subsidiaries is attributed to the stockholders of the parent and to the noncontrolling interests even if it results in the noncontrolling interests having a deficit balance.